Common Diffusion Noise Schedules and Sample Steps are Flawed

 When SNR is zero, $\epsilon$ prediction becomes a trivial task and $\epsilon$ loss cannot guide the model to learn anything meaningful about the data.

 We switch to v prediction and v loss as proposed in \cite{salimans2022progressive}:

 After rescaling the schedule to have zero terminal SNR, at $t=T$, $\bar{\alpha}_T = 0$, so $v_T = x_0$.
 Therefore, the model is given pure noise $\epsilon$ as input to predict $x_0$ as output.
 At this particular timestep, the model is not performing the denoising task since the input does not contain any signal.
-Rather it is repurposed to predict the mean of the data distribution conditioned on the prompt and influenced by the input noise.
+Rather it is repurposed to predict the mean of the data distribution conditioned on the prompt.

 We finetune Stable Diffusion model using v loss with $\lambda_t = 1$ and find the visual quality similar to using $\epsilon$ loss.
 We recommend always using v prediction for the model and adjusting $\lambda_t$ to achieve different loss weighting if desired.